xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Deprecated/Actions/Modifying.md

 res.transformations.push('base64decode'); // will base64 decode the response body
 ```

-When ArangoDB processes the response, it will base64-decode what's in *res.body*
+When AvocadoDB processes the response, it will base64-decode what's in *res.body*
 and set the HTTP header *Content-Encoding: binary*.
 The opposite can be achieved
-with the *base64encode* transformation: ArangoDB will then automatically
+with the *base64encode* transformation: AvocadoDB will then automatically
 base64-encode the body and set a *Content-Encoding: base64* HTTP header.

 Writing dynamic action handlers